Board Officer Succession Planning

 - Ask the preliminary question: Why don’t we have candidates for all of the officer positions?
 Only by defining the underlying reason are you able to find a long-term solution.

 - Assess your recruitment criteria.
 Bring in new board members with leadership experience.
-Let candidates know they are encouraged to take on officer responsibilities.
+Let candidates know they are encouraged to consider officer responsibilities.

 - Evaluate your training and leadership development opportunities.
 Help willing candidates learn and obtain the tools they need to take on added duties.
 Serving as committee chairs is an excellent occasion to learn.